 PrairieCare Education Series (PES) is a monthly educational webinar open to the public and external clinicians to provide attendees with information primarily related to psychiatric issues in adults, children and adolescents.
 The topics chosen are those related to issues & diagnoses that are frequently treated through PrairieCare’s programs and/or for which we have received requests at conferences, seminars, and our previous years PES.
 Our events are typically held the first Thursday each month from 9:00 am to 12:00 pm.

-We are excited to start our PrairieCare Education Series in July with a new lineup of experienced mental health professionals and topics requested by our attendees.
-Registration is now open for July and August events!
+We are excited to bring back our PrairieCare Education Series with a new lineup of experienced mental health professionals and topics requested by our attendees.
+Registration is now open for upcoming presentations!

 Our team received an overwhelming response to continue our webinar for an accessible format for all!
 We always appreciate your feedback and we will continue supporting this format over the next several months.
 Zoom webinars are recorded and we will provide access to those who registered in advance to the recording.